 We hold regular workshops for all our medical interns.
 These are usually run by our qualified Medical Coordinator in Nanyuki.

 These workshops allow you to ask about specific things you have seen at your nursing placement in Kenya.
-It is also great for learning techniques and skills to put into practise during outreaches, like measuring blood sugar levels.
+It is also great for learning techniques and skills to put into practice during outreaches, like measuring blood sugar levels.

 What type of Nursing placements are available in Kenya?